zzzx1224/Beyond-model-adaptation-at-test-time-Papers/README.md

 - [MixNorm: Test-Time Adaptation Through Online Normalization Estimation](https://arxiv.org/abs/2110.11478), Arxiv.
 - [Adaptive Risk Minimization: Learning to Adapt to Domain Shift](https://proceedings.neurips.cc/paper/2021/hash/c705112d1ec18b97acac7e2d63973424-Abstract.html), NeurIPS 2021.
 - [Domain-Conditioned Normalization for Test-Time Domain Generalization](https://link.springer.com/chapter/10.1007/978-3-031-25085-9_17), ECCV 2022 Workshop.
 Similar to MetaNorm, but inferring both BN statistics and rescaling parameters.
+- [NOTE: Robust Continual Test-time Adaptation Against Temporal Correlation](https://openreview.net/forum?id=E9HNxrCFZPV), NeurIPS 2022.
+Handle temporally correlated test-time samples; Instance-aware batch normalization.
+Calculate the difference between the previous BN statistics and the IN statistics of each sample to determine whether use BN or IN; only one forward pass with each single sample for test-time adaptation; Prediction-balanced reservoir sampling for mimicking iid samples from non-iid streams.
 - [TTN: A Domain-Shift Aware Batch Normalization in Test-Time Adaptation](https://openreview.net/forum?id=EQfeudmWLQ), ICLR 2023.
 Propose post-training stage to learn the coefficient for combining the source BN statistics and target BN statistics.
 The coefficient is initialized by a proposed gradient distance score. (measure the domain-shift sensitivity by comparing gradients.)

 ### - Generation-based methods